-An impact investment made by a foundation in support of its charitable purposes.
-Production of income may not be a significant purpose.
-PRIs are intended to achieve a philanthropic purpose while allowing the foundation to potentially recoup its investment, often with minimal or belowmarket financial return.
+An impact investment made by a foundation primarily to advance a charitable purpose.
+Production of income may not be a significant purpose and no funds can be used to support lobbying or participate in political campaigns on behalf or in opposition to a political candidate.
+PRIs are intended to achieve a philanthropic purpose while allowing the foundation to potentially recoup its investment, often with minimal or below-market financial return.
 They can take the form of loans, equity investments, loan guarantees, or other financial instruments.
-PRIs may not be used to fund lobbying or electioneering.